Shreyanshishere/Hospitality-Power-BI-Report/README.md

 # Key Metrics in the Hospitality Domain (Hotel Revenue):

-## - PEVPAR (Revenue per Available Room):
+## - REVPAR (Revenue per Available Room):
-   - Explain that PEVPAR is a critical metric in the hotel industry, representing the revenue generated per room that is available for booking.
+   - Explain that REVPAR is a critical metric in the hotel industry, representing the revenue generated per room that is available for booking.
-   - Discuss how PEVPAR can help assess the overall revenue performance of the hotel.
+   - Discuss how REVPAR can help assess the overall revenue performance of the hotel.

 ## - ADR (Average Daily Rate):
    - Explain ADR as the average price or rate at which rooms are sold per day.